-Any direct disclosure by a pupil (male or female) will be taken very seriously.
+Any direct disclosure/report by a pupil (male or female) will be taken very seriously.
 A child who discloses they are the subject of sexual imagery is likely to be embarrassed and worried about the consequences.
 It is likely that disclosure in school is a last resort and they may have already tried to resolve the issue themselves.
-When an incident involving sexting comes to a school's attention the school will follow the guidance as set out in the UKCIS publication outlined above.
+When an incident involving the inappropriate sharing of images via the internet or mobile device comes to a school's attention the school will follow the guidance as set out in the UK Council for Internet Safety (UKCIS) publication outlined below.
+A summary version of this guidance in particular, how the school will respond to an incident, will be shared with all staff as part of their Child Protection regular updated training.